KseniaJuravel/Museomics_Fungi/README.md

 <details>
-<summary>Alignment of data</summary>
+<summary>Genomic variants identification for the sampled data in comparison to two strains reference genomes</summary>

-Sequencing data obtained for each of the strains:
+Sequencing data obtained for each of the strains for the museum specimens:

 ```
 515M Feb  3  2021 GBOS_S4_R1_001.fastq.gz.2.fq.gz